Wake Forest Baptist Church, Winston-Salem: History

-The church accepted any person who professes faith in Jesus Christ and comes on profession of that faith (by transfer of letter, or by statement) into the membership.
-They had an open membership policy that honored the baptism of all who have professed faith in Jesus Christ, and baptized by immersion those who first make this profession in their midst.
+The church had an open membership policy that honored the baptism of all who have professed faith in Jesus Christ.
+They baptized by immersion those who first made this profession in their congregation.

 Although Wake Forest University ended ties with the Baptist State Convention of North Carolina in 1986, the church continued its relationship with the university.

 In 1994, Wake Forest Baptist Church was presented the Whitney M. Young Award for "bridging the gaps in race relations" by the Winston-Salem Urban League.
 A year later, the United Way of Forsyth County, NC presented a special award to Wake Forest Baptist Church and its partner, First Baptist Church, Highland Avenue, for building "a better community through a variety of joint undertakings."

 In 2006, Wake Forest Baptist Church won the PFLAG of Winston-Salem Faith Community Kaleidoscope Award.
-In 2007, the Individual Kaleidoscope Award was presented to Pastor, Dr. Susan Parker.
+In 2007, the Individual Kaleidoscope Award was presented to the pastor, Susan Parker.
 According to a November 17, 2007 article in the Winston-Salem Journal, the church was a major supporter of Habitat for Humanity of Forsyth County and is helping build homes in the city.

-From 2011 to 2013 Parker and Rev. Angela Yarber, who are both lesbians, served as co-pastors.
+From 2011 to 2013, Parker and Angela Yarber, who are both lesbians, served as co-pastors.

-Rev. Lia Scholl, pastor from 2014 to 2021, participated in Poor People's Campaign protests in Raleigh, North Carolina and Washington, D.C. and was arrested.
+Lia Scholl, pastor from 2014 to 2021, participated in Poor People's Campaign protests in Raleigh, North Carolina and Washington, D.C. and was arrested.